Spokane International Airport PFAS

 Public Comment Period

-You are invited to review and comment on the Agreed Order and updated Public Participation Plan.
+You are invited to review and comment on the Short-term Interim Action Work Plan to provide safe water.

-You can learn more in the public notice that was mailed to the community and by reviewing the order and plan.
+You can learn more in the public notice that was mailed to the community and by reviewing the plan.
 You may also view comments as we receive them.

-Please join Ecology for a public meeting where we will discuss the documents, provide an update on the investigation, answer your questions, and accept written comments.
+Please join us for a public meeting where we will discuss the short-term work plan, provide an update on the investigation, answer your questions, and accept written comments.

 Jeremy Schmidt, jeremy.schmidt@ecy.wa.gov